shanurwan/Job-Hunt-Automation/readme.md

 # AutoApply: A Python-Powered Job Hunt Assistant

+Version 1 – Entry Level but Practical

 A personal tool I’m building to take the pain out of job searching.
-It scrapes job listings, tailors my resume using templates, and logs everything I apply to .
+It scrapes job listings, tailors my resume using templates, and logs everything I apply to.
+The main goal for current version is to help catch rare but fitting job openings.

 ---